tensorfork/OBST/docs/paper_draft.md

 adds custom communication.
 For every head, we shift the activated input to the target head, perform our linear operation as in the input, and finally sum all intermediate tensors.
 While this launches many small matrix multiplications and performs very suboptimal communication, it also reduces the memory consumption significantly and allows much more sparse connections.
-By only connecting each head to its left `sqrt(n_heads)` neighbors (rolling, of course), the communication overhead can be further reduced.\
+By only connecting each head to its left `sqrt(headss)` neighbors (rolling, of course), the communication overhead can be further reduced.\
 As a next step against costly communication operations, we implemented group-feed-forward, group-instance-normalization, and increased the number of group-feed-forward layers per attention.
 While this change doesn't impact model performance